doctor-g/cs315Fa24/week2.md

 ### Essential goals

-- The player can control the angle at which the projectile is fired and can fire it, the projectile's path is affected by the physics engine's gravity, and there is a ground that stops the projectile's falling.
+- **Controls**: The player can control the angle at which the projectile is fired and can fire it, the projectile's path is affected by the physics engine's gravity, and there is a ground that stops the projectile's falling.

-- You have a clear legal right to use all incorporated assets, the licenses for all third-party assets are tracked in the repository, and you have satisfied all license requirements.
+- **Licenses**: You have a clear legal right to use all incorporated assets, the licenses for all third-party assets are tracked in the repository, and you have satisfied all license requirements.

-- The repository is properly configured, including an appropriate `.gitignore`, no unnecessary files tracked, a single mainline branch called `master` or `main`, and in the course organization.
+- **Version control**: The repository is properly configured, including an appropriate `.gitignore`, no unnecessary files tracked, a single mainline branch called `master` or `main`, and in the course organization.
+Commits follow Beams' rules.

-- You have made a release on GitHub and tagged it using semantic versioning.
+- **Release Management**: You have made a release on GitHub and tagged it using semantic versioning.

-- Report?
+- **Report**: The report is complete as described in the first week's exercise.

 ### Auxiliary goals